Source Free Unsupervised Graph Domain Adaptation: Preliminary

-According to the Eq. \eqref{equ:CE}, since $p_s(y|x, \mathcal{N})$ and $p_t(y|x, \mathcal{N})$ are almost equal, the main challenges for UGDA are the misalignment between prior distributions $p_s(v)$ of the source graph and $p_t(v)$ of the target graph.
-Thus, all of the existing works try to align these two distributions as a part of their techniques, which heavily relies on access to the source data.
-Considering privacy constraints, we formally define the following research problem.
+A general assumption in Unsupervised Graph Domain Adaptation is that prediction tasks are almost the same, i.e., $p_s(y|x, \mathcal{N})$ and $p_t(y|x, \mathcal{N})$ are similar \cite{zhang2019dane, wu2020unsupervised}.
+Thus, according to Eq.~\eqref{equ:CE}, the main challenges for UGDA are the misalignment between prior distributions $p_s(v)$ of the source graph and $p_t(v)$ of the target graph.
+Consequently, the majority of current approaches attempt to align two distributions as part of their methodologies, which predominantly depends on access to the source data.
+Nonetheless, in practical situations, obtaining the training data of the source model is frequently challenging, primarily due to privacy concerns or data collection expenses.
+This gives rise to a novel problem named \textbf{Source-Free Unsupervised Graph Domain Adaptation (SFUGDA)}, which necessitates the absence of source data access in addition to the requirements of UGDA.